A golden sunset, warm offshore breezes, and the gentle barking of a seal lion greet us at the Hyatt Regency Mission Bay Spa and Marina.

 Living in San Diego we sometimes take it for granted.
 We take a staycation every now and then to remind ourselves.
 For this trip, we used my free anniversary night from the Hyatt credit card to stay at the Hyatt Regency Mission Bay Spa and Marina.

-You get a free anniversary night each year when you have the Hyatt credit card.
+You get a free anniversary night each year when you have the World of Hyatt credit card.
 The free night is good at any Category 1 to 4 Hyatt hotel worldwide.
 So you can use it at the Grand Hyatt Melbourne, the Park Hyatt Saigon, or the Andaz Savannah.

 There are Hyatt hotels in San Diego where you can use your free award night:

 - Hyatt House San Diego/Sorrento Mesa